Korea, Republic of

 Permanent establishment (PE)

-The term 'permanent establishment' is defined as any fixed place of business in Korea where the business of a foreign entity is wholly or partly carried on.
+The term 'permanent establishment (PE)' is defined as any fixed place of business in Korea through which the business of a foreign corporation is wholly or partly carried on.
+A fixed place of business PE includes the following places in Korea, among others:

-- The place where the employee(s) of the foreign entity provides services in Korea for more than six months within 12 consecutive months.
+- The place where the employee(s) of the foreign corporation provides services in Korea for more than six months within 12 consecutive months.

-Also, in the absence of a fixed place of business in Korea, if a foreign entity has a dependent agent in Korea (i) who has the authority to conclude contracts on its behalf and who has repeatedly exercised that authority or (ii) who, even if having no such authority, repeatedly plays a principal role leading to concluding contracts for a foreign entity (limited to the cases where the contracts are routinely concluded without material modification by the foreign entity), it will be deemed to have a PE in Korea.
+In addition, even in the absence of a fixed place of business PE in Korea, a foreign corporation will be deemed to have a PE in Korea if it has an agent in Korea: (i) who has, and habitually exercises, authority to conclude contracts on its behalf, or (ii) who, even if having no such authority, habitually plays the principal role leading to the conclusion of contracts for a foreign corporation (limited to cases where the contracts are routinely concluded without material modification by the foreign corporation).
+This deemed PE rule also applies to independent agents that conduct significant parts of the business, such as contract execution, while acting exclusively or almost exclusively for a related party foreign corporation, replacing the prior reference to an independent agent acting mainly for a specific foreign corporation under the amended Presidential Decree of the CITL, effective 27 February 2026.

-- A foreign entity or its foreign related party has a Korean PE at the same place as the specific place used for preparatory or auxiliary activities or at a different place in Korea, and the activities performed through the PE and the specific place are complementary to each other.
+- A foreign corporation or its foreign related party has a Korean PE at the same specific place used for preparatory or auxiliary activities, or at another place in Korea, and the activities performed at the specific place and those through the PE are complementary; or

-- Even if the foreign entity or its foreign related entity has no PE in Korea, it performs complementary activities at the same place as the specific place or at a different place in Korea, and the overall activities, where combined, exceed activities of a preparatory or auxiliary nature in light of the business activities of the foreign entity or its foreign related party.
+- A foreign corporation or its foreign related party perform complementary activities at the same specific place or at another place in Korea, and the overall activities, where combined, are not of a preparatory or auxiliary character in light of the business activities of the foreign corporation or its foreign related party.

-Liaison offices of foreign corporations that undertake non-sales functions (e.g. market survey, collection of market information) in Korea are subject to new reporting requirements.
-With effect from 1 January 2022, these liaison offices must prepare the required information, such as its status, head office, as of 31 December of each year and submit it to the Korean tax authorities by 10 February of the following year.
-With effect from 1 January 2023, they are required to submit the information on input value-added tax (VAT) invoices received from supplier.
+With effect from 1 January 2022, a foreign corporation maintains a liaison office that undertakes non-sales functions (e.g. market survey, collection of market information) in Korea is subject to new reporting requirements.
+The foreign corporation must prepare the required information, such as its status, head office, as of 31 December of each year and submit it to the Korean tax authorities by 10 February of the following year.
+Effective 1 January 2026, if a foreign corporation fails to submit that required information or submits false information, the competent authority may issue an order to the foreign corporation to take corrective action within a prescribed period of 30 days.
+Failure to submit the statement, submission of a false information, or non-compliance with an order to take corrective action is subject to a fine of up to five million Korean Won.
+In addition, with effect from 1 January 2023, they are required to submit the information on input value-added tax (VAT) invoices received from suppliers.